Interferometric Differential High-Frequency Lock-In Probe for Laser-Induced Vacuum Birefringence: Interferometric Lock--In Method

-With this goal in mind, it is interesting to consider an additional method to observe the vacuum birefringence, following, to a certain extent, ideas presented in Ref.~\cite{LuPe2004}.
+In order to increase the lock-in frequency, it is interesting to consider a method to observe the vacuum birefringence, following, to a certain extent, ideas presented in Ref.~\cite{LuPe2004}.
 We aim to utilize optical cavities to provide energy enhancement of femtosecond optical pulses.
 These cavities are termed femtosecond enhancement cavities (FECs) and have mostly been applied to intracavity high-harmonic generation and extreme ultraviolet frequency combs~\cite{JoMoThYe2005,PeEtAl2005,MoJJYe2005}, and have also been used to suppress noise and increase sensitivity in transient absorption spectroscopy \cite{ReChAl2015}.
 Here, we propose (see Fig.~\ref{fig1}) to use two FECs, each comprising at least four mirrors, two of which are curved, in order to individually power-enhance two optical pulses, a pump and a probe, which are made to repeatedly collide at a focus (the interaction region) shared between the two optical cavities \cite{LuPe2004}.
 The pulse energy of the pump pulse is assumed to be much smaller than currently available at petawatt laser facilities, but could still reach mJ pulse energies with $\sim$250~fs durations.
-When focused to a Gaussian beam waist radius of $\sim$4 $\mu$m, this results in peak magnetic fields of $\sim$10$^3$ T. One would compensate for the relative deficiency in the peak fields by a setup where the probe pulse samples the birefringence repeatedly, therefore exhibiting a cumulative polarization rotation.
+When focused to a Gaussian beam waist radius of $\sim$4 $\mu$m, this results in peak magnetic fields of $\sim$10$^3$ T. One would compensate for the relative deficiency in the peak fields by a setup where the probe pulse samples the birefringence repeatedly, producing a cumulative polarization rotation.
 This method uses the laser pulse energy economically, since it is continually recycled through the use of the optical cavities~\cite{JoMoThYe2005}.

 For reference, we point out that, while we use linear geometries for the cavities (as opposed to ring geometries), there are no standing waves within the FECs, but the laser pulses propagate inside the FECs in a ``ping-pong'' fashion, where the timing is adjusted so that the probe and pump pulses repeatedly overlap in the focus.
 More importantly, the use of FECs offers new possibilities to increase the lock-in frequency of the measurement drastically ( {\em i.e.}, the rate at which the pump pulse periodically enters the interaction region).
 Within an FEC, this rate is typically on the order of about~$100$\,MHz~\cite{JoMoThYe2005}.
 An enabling feature of our proposal is the addition of a second ``control'' pulse to the probe enhancement cavity.
 This control pulse is timed so that it does not interact with the pump pulse.
 Differential measurements between the probe and control pulses effectively enable the high-frequency lock-in measurement.